sophiapobre/jobtrack-app/README.md

 **What inspired me to create *JobTrack?***
 I wanted to create *JobTrack* to monitor the countless job applications I've submitted in pursuit of my first internship as a Computer Science student.
 Previously, I had always applied for jobs without keeping track of my job applications, but I realized that being aware of my own job application statistics could help me pinpoint which job hunt strategies are most effective in increasing my chances of progressing to further stages in the recruitment process.
 As a result, I decided to build an application with a user-friendly interface that could not only help me in my own job search journey but also help others in theirs.

+## User Stories
+- As a user, I want to be able to add a job application to my tracker
+- As a user, I want to be able to view a list of job applications in my tracker
+- As a user, I want to be able to delete a job application from my tracker
+- As a user, I want to be able to update a job application's status (e.g., submitted, interviewed, accepted, and rejected)
+- As a user, I want to be able to view the number and percentage of job applications under each status category
+- As a user, I want to be able to save the changes I have made to my tracker so that I can retrieve and edit my data again once I relaunch the application